NASA Acquisitions - High Risk Issue

 The National Aeronautics and Space Administration (NASA) plans to invest billions of dollars in the coming years to explore space, understand Earth’s environment, and conduct aeronautics research.
 NASA faces numerous challenges to managing these programs.

 GAO's work has shown that NASA projects, while producing ground-breaking research and advancing our understanding of the universe, tend to cost more and take longer to develop than planned, and are often approved without evidence of a sound business case.
 In addition, the magnitude of these cost increases and schedule delays have, and will continue to have, a major effect on NASA’s ability to implement or begin new science missions for years to come.
+GAO designated NASA’s acquisition management as high risk in 1990 in view of NASA’s history of persistent cost growth and schedule slippage in the majority of its major projects.

 The NASA Quicklook